apache/iceberg/site/docs/spark.md

     - `df.writeTo(t).replace()` is equivalent to `REPLACE TABLE AS SELECT`
     - `df.writeTo(t).append()` is equivalent to `INSERT INTO`
     - `df.writeTo(t).overwritePartitions()` is equivalent to dynamic `INSERT OVERWRITE`

+The v1 DataFrame `write` API is still supported, but is not recommended.

+!!!
+Warning
+    When writing with the v1 DataFrame API in Spark 3, use `saveAsTable` or `insertInto` to load tables with a catalog.
+    Using `format("iceberg")` loads an isolated table reference that will not automatically refresh tables used by queries.

 ### Appending data